Brief History

 Overview

-Soak tanks have been used in commercial kitchens to quicken the time to clean
+commercial kitchens to quicken the time to clean

-kitchen items such as hood filters that have accumulated layers of baked on grease that becomes,
+kitchen items such as hood filters that have accumulated

 otherwise, a time consuming task.
-By soaking such items overnight or several hours in a
+By soaking such items

-degreasing solution, the harden carbon/grease is loosened to the extent that the items
+loosened to the extent that the items

 become virtually cleaned down to the metal.

-Research revealed that current soak tanks in the marketplace were:
+Research revealed that current soak tanks in the

-Too expensive, constructed of
+Too expensive,

 a material like stainless steel or they had